HMS Florentina: Royal Navy service

 In March 1801 Florentina was at the British landing at Abu Qir Bay.
-She is not among the vessels listed as having suffered casualties in the landing, but for his services, Broughton received a gold medal from Ottoman Sultan Selim.

-Because Florentina served in the Navy's Egyptian campaign between 8 March 1801 and 2 September, her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty authorised in 1850 for all surviving claimants.
+She is not among the vessels listed as having suffered casualties in the landing.
+For his services there, Broughton received a gold medal from Sultan Selim III of the Ottoman Empire.
+Broughton received a promotion to post-captain on 3 August 1801.
+Because Florentina served in the Royal Navy's Egyptian campaign between 8 March and 2 September 1801, her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the British Admiralty authorised in 1850 for all surviving claimants.
 (Note: A first-class share of the prize money awarded in April 1823 was worth £34 2s 4d; a fifth-class share, that of a seaman, was worth 3s 11½d.
-The amount was small as the total had to be shared between 79 vessels and the entire army contingent.)
+The amount was small as the total had to be shared between 79 vessels and the entire British Army contingent.)

-Broughton received promotion to post-captain on 3 August 1801.

-Fate

-Florentine [sic] arrived at Portsmouth on 28 May 1802 with dispatches from Malta.
-She sailed eastward on 11 June to be paid off.
-She arrived at Deptford on 17 June and was laid up.
+Florentina arrived at Portsmouth, England, on 28 May 1802 with dispatches from Malta.
+She sailed eastward on 11 June 1802 to be paid off.
+She arrived at Deptford on 17 June 1802 and was laid up.

+Disposal

 The Principal Officers and Commissioners of His Majesty's Navy offered "Florentina, 943 Tons, Copper-bottomed, lying at Deptford", for sale on 1 December 1802.
 She did not sell until 1803.